 7) Striped Bass: 64 pounds 8 ounces

 Striped bass (or “stripers”) are a popular sport fish for anglers.
-Beaver Lake has a reputation of producing trophy sized stripers and Jeff Fletcher was lucky enough to catch the biggest.
-He was fishing on an area of the Beaver Lake Tailwaters on April 28, 2000 when he snagged a striper that was more than 50 pounds.
+Beaver Lake has a reputation for producing trophy-sized stripers and Jeff Fletcher was lucky enough to catch the biggest.
+He was fishing on an area of the Beaver Lake Tailwaters on April 28, 2000, when he snagged a striper that was more than 50 pounds.
 The official weight of his striped bass was 64 pounds 8 ounces.
 Beaver Lake is in the far NW corner of Arkansas in the Ozark Mountains.
 This beautiful area is a popular vacation spot as well as the host of several fishing tournaments.
-Read on to find out what other trophy fish on our list was also caught in Beaver Lake.
+Read on to find out what other trophy fish on our list were also caught in Beaver Lake.

 6) Smallmouth Buffalo: 68 pounds 8 ounces

 Smallmouth buffalo and bigmouth buffalo fish are very similar in shape and size but they do differ in their mouth shape.
 The smallmouth buffalo’s mouth is oriented downward and the bigmouth has its mouth facing forward.
 Both are abundant in Arkansas waters and the biggest one ever was caught in Lake Hamilton by Jerry Dolezal.
 On May 15, 1984, Dolezal was out on Lake Hamilton, which is just south of Hot Springs when he caught a 68-pound 8-ounce smallmouth buffalo.